metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SqlManagementStudio.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Get-SQLManagementStudio
+You cannot pipe objects to Get-SqlManagementStudio

 ## OUTPUTS